-- Incrementing the stored PC in the stack bypasses the conditional instruction.
+- 1. Incrementing the stored PC in the stack bypasses the conditional instruction.
 This technique applies to situations where a fall-through is desired.
 Note that accurate calculation of the PC increment requires detailed knowledge of the size of the conditional instruction being bypassed. - 2.
 Clearing the NAN bit prevents the exception from being taken again.
 However, this alone cannot deterministically control the result's indication (true or false) that would be returned when the conditional instruction reexecutes. - 3.
 Disabling the BSUN bit also prevents the exception from being taken again.
 Like the second method, this method cannot control the result indication (true or false) that would be returned when the conditional instruction reexecutes.

 4. Examining the conditional predicate and setting the FPCC NAN bit accordingly prevents the exception from being taken again.
 This technique gives the most control since it is possible to pre-determine the direction of program flow.
 Bit 7 of the F-line operation word indicates where the conditional predicate is located.
 If bit 7 is set, the conditional predicate is the lower six bits of the F-line operation word.
 Otherwise, the conditional predicate is the lower six bits of the instruction word, which immediately follows the F-line operation word.
-Using the conditional predicate and the table for IEEE nonaware test in 9.5.2 Conditional Testing, the condition codes can be set to return a known result indication when the conditional instruction is reexecuted.
+Using the conditional predicate and the table for IEEE nonaware test in 9.5.2 Conditional Testing, the condition instruction is reexecuted.